danielhmetro/dantonio.nyc/README.md

 ### Programs
 Status: done ✅
-The Programs sub-menu in the start menu is populated using custom Apache Indexes and outputing the directory index as JSON.
+The Programs sub-menu is populated using custom Apache Indexes and outputing the directory index as JSON.
 This allows for every program to be easily added with its own "libraries" (html, css, js), or to use the proxy module to transparently serve some other server in the LAN.

 #### mesh_grafana
 This is a reverse proxy embed of the [NYC Mesh](https://nycmesh.net/) Grafana which shows statistics on a number of different radios and services used to power the Mesh network.